omri374/eventsVis/README.md

 # eventsVis
-A tool for analyzing and visualizing time series descrete events.
+A tool for analyzing and visualizing temporal descrete events.

 This tool uses the [shiny framework](https://shiny.rstudio.com/) for visualizing events.
 In order to run it, you need to have [R](https://mran.microsoft.com/download) and preferably [Rstudio](https://www.rstudio.com/products/rstudio/download/).

-This tool allows you to inspect events on a timeline, or to inspect the distribution of events across sessions.
-It also allows you to query your dataset easily using SQL.
+EventsVis currently supports these visualizations:
+* Timeline
+* Distribution of events
+* Consecutive events analysis
+* Co-occurring events analysis
+* SQL querying on dataset

-You can see a live example of the tool on ShinyApps:
+You can see a live example of the tool on ShinyApps (a bit slow but works):
 [https://omrimendels.shinyapps.io/eventsvis/]

+## Visualizations:

 #### Timeline (based on Google Timeline chart and R's googleVis package):
 ![Timeline](https://github.com/omri374/eventsVis/raw/master/img/timeline.png)